C. Christopher Pittman, M.D.

 Dr. Chris Pittman is triple board-certified in Venous and Lymphatic Medicine, Vascular and Interventional Radiology, and Diagnostic Radiology.

-Dr. Pittman has more than 20 years of experience as a non-surgical vein treatment specialist and can treat vein problems anywhere in the body, such as leg veins, hand veins and pelvic veins.
-He has more than 20 years of experience performing minimally invasive, image guided surgery — Vascular and Interventional Radiology.
-He is a fellowship-trained Vascular and Interventional Radiologist and formally educated venous disease expert and vein treatment specialist dedicated to world-class total body diagnosis and treatment of medical and cosmetic vein disorders, such as spider veins and varicose veins, using minimally invasive, image guided endovascular techniques.
+Dr. Pittman has more than 25 years of experience as a non-surgical vein treatment specialist and can treat vein problems anywhere in the body, such as leg veins, hand veins and pelvic veins.
+He has more than 25 years of experience performing minimally invasive, image guided surgery — Vascular and Interventional Radiology.
+He is a fellowship-trained Vascular and Interventional Radiologist and formally educated venous disease expert and vein treatment specialist dedicated to world-class diagnosis and treatment of medical and cosmetic vein disorders, such as spider veins and varicose veins, using minimally invasive, image guided endovascular techniques.

 As a Diplomate of the American Board of Venous and Lymphatic Medicine, Dr. Pittman is uniquely qualified to perform your vein treatment procedure using the latest vein treatment technology and techniques.
 Venous and Lymphatic Medicine is the AMA designated specialty dedicated to the diagnosis and treatment of vein disorders.
 Only a few hundred Board-certified Venous and Lymphatic Medicine physicians practice in the U.S.A.